Hub map

 How to Track Brand Mentions in AI Search: The 2026 Implementation Playbook

-A no-fluff implementation guide to capturing brand mentions across AI search surfaces, designed for founders and growth teams who need visibility proof without overengineering.
+A no-fluff implementation guide to capturing brand mentions across AI answer surfaces, designed for founders and growth teams who need visibility proof without overengineering.

 How to Optimize Schema Markup for AI Engines, Not Just Google (2026)